20 iconic signature dishes you must try in Sydney

 Gelato at Messina

 On sweltering summer days, in fact any day of the year, Gelato Messina brings sweet respite for ice-cream lovers.
 Its original Surry Hills location has since multiplied across the city and beyond (including a new HQ in Marrickville), famous for its outrageous flavour specials (like Fairy Bread, Mr Potato Head and Wagon Wheel) and creative ice-cream cakes.
-Every Sydneysider swears by their own favourite, but Dulce de Leche and Salted Caramel & White Chocolate are must-try staples.
+Every Sydneysider swears by their own favourite, but Pistachio, Dulce de Leche and Salted Caramel & White Chocolate are must-try staples.

 Gelato Messina, Darling Square